Andrea Vicini, S.J.

 Theological Bioethics: From the Basics to the Future (TMCE 7052)

-Human Genetics and Biotechnologies: Challenges for Theological Ethics (TMCE 8542)
+Human Genetics and Biotechnologies: Challenges for Science and Religion (TMCE 8072)

 Catholic Healthcare: History, Contexts, Values, and Principles

 Andrea Vicini, S.J. serves as the faculty advisor to Lumen et Vita, the STM's student run journal.
 This video highlights Lumen et Vita's annual winter academic conference.